material-motion/material-motion/specifications/pattern.md

     }
     system.addPlan(behavior, toTarget: target)

 In this example, the logic of the `animate` function is the plan.
-The `animate` function is not executed here.
-The `behavior` instance has been registered with a system.
-Again: it does not matter which system, so long as the plan is eventually executed.
+The `animate` function is not performed here.

 > **Note:** Take care to author code that suits your platform.
 Plans that include functions may not be portable across thread/worker boundaries on some platforms.